 (9) Budgeted actual debt service for State Fiscal Year 2023 excludes a December 1, 2022 redemption of DTF Series 2012A Bonds that was paid with available moneys.
 The redemption of the DTF Series 2012A Bonds reduced projected debt service for State Fiscal Year 2024.

-(10) The State Fiscal Year 2023-2024 projections are based on the State Fiscal Year 2023-2024 Executive Budget Financial Plan Updated for the Governor's Amendments and Forecast Revisions.
+The State Fiscal Year 2023-2024 projections are based on the State Fiscal Year 2023-2024 Enacted Budget Financial Plan.